Thiago-Nassiben-Freri/cost-benefit-index-by-us-state/README.md

 ## About
-A simple data analysis using Python libraries.
-I used some available data on the fifty US states plus the District of Columbia to do a "cost-benefit" analysis of living in these states.
+This is a simple data analysis project using Python and its libraries, such as Pandas, Matplotlib and Numpy.
+Basically, I used data from various sources to abstract it into a statistical index, which I called "Cost-Benefit Index".
+I used data normalization to obtain the index between 0 and 1.

 ## Data Source
 https://worldpopulationreview.com/state-rankings/cost-of-living-index-by-state